Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/04a_ProcessActions.md

 - *Profile*
     Click the *Profile* link that was created for the action.
     The run report is displayed in a new browser window.
 For detailed information, see [Profile](06d_Profile.md).

-- *Defer until*
-    Next point in time when the action is being tried.
-This setting depends on the action and is not available in all actions.

 - *Created*
     Date and time of creation.